miaadele/SupervisedTraining/README.md

 **GOAL**: train a supervised classifier that learns to recognize and distinguish Early Modern texts that engage in merchant-related discourse versus those that do not
 ***
-In the **train_supervised_classifier_week8** folder:
+In the **BERT** folder:
-Use Word2Vec to
-1. Define the concept "merchant" to use as the "seed" concept
-2. Segment texts into chunks
-3. Create a weakly supervised training dataset using a seed term and related terms

-   This is accomplished with a tiered search-word list, weak labels, CORE v.
-NEG dataset.

-4. Train a baseline text classifier using TF-IDF features and logistic regression
+1. Use baseline BERT model to practice tokenization, work with PCA visualization, and understand masked language modeling.
+2. Fine-tune the base model with the Geneva Bible.
+3. Cluster documents to disscover the types of texts an unknown Early Modern archive contains.
 ***
 In the **LogisticRegression** folder:
 1. script for baseline model, logistic regression  with L2 regularization (ridge-style shrinkage)